-I read an article today in the Phila Inquirer by John Yoo.
+I read an article today in the Philadelphia Inquirer by John Yoo.
 He is against the health care reform bill and is especially concerned about the mandate to buy health insurance that is included in the bill.
 His article focused on the coming legal battle over this mandate aspect of the reform bill and cited a number of cases that may affect the eventual court decisions.
 If you don't know you John Yoo is, he is famous for being one of the lawyers who helped fashion the definition of torture as applied by the Bush Administration.
 Here is the letter I sent.

 To the editor: